 The StingI had just walked back from the common outdoor kitchen (rancho) to my cabina on the beach in the jungles of southern Costa Rica.
 My hostess and the man staying in the other cabina were on their way out for the night, and I was feeling like a mellow night at home.
-Even though I was in a "developed" town, it's truly jungle.
+Even though I was in a somewhat "developed" town, it's where the true jungle meets the beach.
 Sloths in the canopy, boa constrictors (and various other snakes) are somewhat common, goodness knows what types of biting insects, kinkajous in the trees, agoutis, coati, and other oddball tropical fauna abound.

 It wasn't a far walk to my little stand-alone room (raised up about 4 feet off the ground, by the way), about 50 yards on a dirt path.
 After feeling I had successfully avoided the plethora of rather large purple & red crabs and huge toads that were usually out at night, I turned my flashlight off as I went up the stairs to my front door.
 As soon as I opened my door and stepped across the threshold, I felt something bite the side of my foot.
 Ouch!